Elon Musk apologises for 'pedo guy' comment

 On Monday, Unsworth told AFP that he was considering legal action against Musk.

-The Tesla and Space X CEO's apology comes after reprimand from Tesla investors.
-In an open letter on Tuesday, Gene Munster, a managing partner at Loup Ventures, said Musk's comment "crossed the line."
+The Tesla and Space X CEO was reprimanded by Tesla investors in an open letter on Tuesday.
+Gene Munster, a managing partner at Loup Ventures, said Musk's comment "crossed the line."

 "Your behavior is fueling an unhelpful perception of your leadership -- thin-skinned and short-tempered," Munster wrote in his letter, which was published on behalf of investors.
 "I suspect you would agree, given you removed the string from Twitter, but it will take more than that to regain investor confidence."